 Wild Rivers Review

-I took my first visit to Wild Rivers in 2007 due to the fear of the park closing, and let me tell you.
+Wild Rivers was a water park located in Irvine, and let me tell you something.
 It was really freaking awesome!!!
 Almost every single slide I rode blew my mind.
 Nothing really seemed dull or ordinary.
 Every single slide seemed unique, cool, and totally badass.
 Nothing seemed standard or felt like I rode it at another water park.
-One cool fact about Wild Rivers is that with the exception of Bazooka Bowls, every water slide there is either a tube slide or made of rubber.
-So the only ways you can scratch your back is by riding Bazooka Bowl or getting thrown off your tube on Congo River Rapids.
-And while the park does get crowded, it doesn't nearly as bad as it does over at Raging Waters.
-I was so impressed with the park that I returned to the park again in 2009 just to make sure the park was as good as I remembered it.
+One cool fact about Wild Rivers was that with the exception of Bazooka Bowls, every water slide there was either a tube slide or made of rubber.
+So the only ways you could scratch your back was by riding Bazooka Bowl or getting thrown off your tube on Congo River Rapids.
+And while the park did get crowded, it wasn't nearly as bad as it does over at Raging Waters. =( I was so impressed with the park after my first visit and the first closing panic that I returned to the park again in 2009 just to make sure the park was as good as I remembered it.
 And once again, Wild Rivers did not let me down.
 Everything about the park was just as good as I remembered it.
-Hell, I've been going yearly ever since just because the park was that awesome.
-And even though I didn't expect to discover more hidden gems at Wild Rivers, I did.
+Hell, I went again in 2010 and 2011 because that place was so awesome.
+I probably would've gone again in 2012, but nope.
+Fucking Irvine Comp. had to go and tear the fucking park down!!!
+(This review is also considered a funeral tribute to the park, and I don't have censors in funeral updates or reviews).
+There were plenty of hidden gems throughout the park.
+They had a hot tub, boogie boarding wave pools, and their own creation, Funnel Dogs (Hey New Wild Rivers!
+Bring this to the park!).
 No wonder they filmed Malcom in the Middle here.
-I really enjoyed the three visits I had here and I can assure you that there will be another visit before you know it.
+I really enjoyed the four visits I had here and while I'm depressed that I can't take anymore, I can at least re-live my four visits through my memories, my updates, and my footage (FUCK YOU IRVINE COMP!!!!!).
+And hey!
+There's now New Wild Rivers, which is also an amazing water park, that while lacks some of the quirkiness and charm of the orignal, shares the same fun spirit.

 The Major Waterslides

-There is a link to a review of all the Major Waterslides I've ridden at Wild Rivers.
+There is a link to a review of all the Major Waterslides at Wild Rivers.

 Abyss Review